 7 ) “Affaire D’Amour” from Live at Smalls Vol. 1 & 2 by Bill Mobley Jazz Orchestra

-The wonderful composer and trumpet player (and fellow Memphis son) had a close relationship with James and arranged a number of his tunes for big band, including this one featuring JW himself guesting on piano.
+The wonderful composer and trumpet player (and fellow Memphis son) had a close relationship with James and arranged a number of his tunes for big band; I feel like this one is an honorary example of that based on its debut recording on the Progress Report album (it was subsequently recorded by its composer, Donald Brown) and this performance features JW himself guesting on piano.

 8 ) “1983 A.D” from Waltzin’ with Flo by Alan Dawson